-Peter's research interests include The British Army of the Rhine, Anglo-German political and social relations since 1945 and post-war London.
-He has recently published 'Soho - the Heart of Bohemian London' with British Library Publishing.
+My research interests include The British Army of the Rhine, Anglo-German political, cultural and social relations since 1945 and the history of London.
+My most recent publication on the history of London is 'Soho - the Heart of Bohemian London' with British Library Publishing which focuses on the history of the area's people, businesses and entertainment in the nineteenth and twentieth centuries with a particular focus on immigration and Soho's nightlife.

 'Out with the English'?
 The Germans and the British Army of the Rhine, 1948-1957, History Research Seminar Series, University of Westminster (May 2013)